 The Halton Region Official Plan (ROP) was originally adopted by Regional Council on March 30, 1994, and approved, with modifications, by the Minister of Municipal Affairs and Housing (MMAH) on November 27, 1995.
 Between 2006 and 2009, the Region undertook a planning exercise called Sustainable Halton which resulted in the adoption of Regional Official Plan Amendment 38 on December 16, 2009.
-The most recent Office Consolidation of the ROP is from June 19, 2018.
-An Official Plan review is currently underway by the Region and most recently, on November 11, 2021, the Ministry of Municipal Affairs and Housing approved Official Plan Amendment No. 48 (ROPA 48), with modifications and brought it into full force and effect.
+An Official Plan review is currently underway by the Region and on November 11, 2021, the Ministry of Municipal Affairs and Housing approved Official Plan Amendment No. 48 (ROPA 48), with modifications and brought it into full force and effect, and more recently, on November 4, 2022, the Ministry of Municipal Affairs and Housing approved Official Plan Amendment No. 49 (ROPA 49).
+The most recent Office Consolidation of the ROP is from November 10, 2021.

 ROPA 48 establishes the hierarchy of strategic growth areas in the Regional Official Plan and achieves conformity to the 2019 Growth Plan.
 ROPA advances local plans and priorities that are of strategic importance to the Region and will contribute to the successful implementation of the Region's Integrated Growth Management Strategy, which remains in progress.
-ROPA 48 also provides updated growth targets to the 2051 planning horizon and defines a Regional Urban Structure by establishing a hierarchy of the strategic growth areas in the ROP.
+ROPA 48 also provides updated growth targets to the 2051 planning horizon and defines a Regional Urban Structure by establishing a hierarchy of Strategic Growth Areas in the ROP.